KDE/kstars/README.md

 # A Desktop Planetarium for KDE

-Important Note: **Do not submit Pull Requests to Github**.
-KStars repository on Github is just a mirror.
-All PRs will be closed automatically.
-To send patches to KStars, please use KDE's [Phabricator](https://community.kde.org/Infrastructure/Phabricator) system.

 KStars is free, open source, cross-platform Astronomy Software.

 It provides an accurate graphical simulation of the night sky, from any location on Earth, at any date and time.
 The display includes up to 100 million stars, 13,000 deep-sky objects,all 8 planets, the Sun and Moon, and thousands of comets, asteroids, supernovae, and satellites.